Search Results for

 RequiresThread

-The RequiresThreadAttribute is used to indicate that a test method, class or assembly should be run on a separate thread.
-Optionally, the desired apartment for the thread may be specified in the constructor.
+RequiresThreadAttribute is used to indicate that a test method, class, or assembly should always run on a separate thread.
+Optionally, the desired apartment state for the thread may be specified.

 Examples